What is Price Intelligence?

 What’s the Big Deal about Pricing Intelligence

 The volume of data generated by the retail industry is growing exponentially, and this data is being used for price optimization among other things.
-According to a McKinsey report, one of the biggest e-commerce leaders reprice the most popular products up to 12 times a day and actively react to changes in competitors’ prices in a matter of hours or even minutes.
-There is a close relationship between Price Intelligence and Dynamic Pricing Softwares.
+According to a McKinsey report, one of the biggest e-commerce leaders reprices the most popular products up to 12 times a day and actively reacts to changes in competitors’ prices in a matter of hours or even minutes.
+There is a close relationship between Price Intelligence and Dynamic Pricing Software.
 Once you understand what your competitors’ prices can tell you about your business, you can take steps to improve your own pricing strategy and better serve your customers.

 Here are some of the Major Benefits of Pricing Intelligence: